blaine-t/advent-of-code/README.md

 # advent-of-code

-Repository for all of my Advent of Code solutions (The good and the bad and the incomplete)
+Repository for all of my Advent of Code solutions (The Good, the Bad and the Incomplete)